SerhiiShymko/Goose-Track-06-Frontend/README.en.md

 Sign up / Log in:

-    Registration and login forms with field validation.
+- registration and login forms with field validation.
 JWT (JSON Web Token) authentication is used to ensure secure access control.

 My Account:

-    Allows you to manage information and settings for your profile:
+- allows you to manage information and settings for your profile:
-    Access to personalized profile data.
+- access to personalized profile data.
-    Allows you to add your feedback.
+- allows you to add your feedback.
-    Light/Dark theme, use the website with the color scheme that suits you best.
+- light/Dark theme, use the website with the color scheme that suits you best.

 Calendar:

-    Allows you to view all tasks for the month and navigate to a single day's page.
+- allows you to view all tasks for the month and navigate to a single day's page.

 Statistics:

-    Provides detailed statistics for both the current day and month.
+- provides detailed statistics for both the current day and month.

 ---